BrainJS/brain.js/README.md

 There's no reason to use a neural network to figure out XOR however (-: so here's a more involved, realistic example:
 [Demo: training a neural network to recognize color contrast](http://harthur.github.com/brain/examples/blackorwhite.html)

-# using in node
+# Using in node
 If you have [node](http://nodejs.org/) you can install with [npm](http://github.com/isaacs/npm):

 	npm install brain

-# using in the browser
+# Using in the browser
 Download the latest [brain.js](http://github.com/harthur/brain/downloads).
 Training is computationally expensive, so you should try to train the network offline (or on a Worker) and use the `toFunction()` or `toJSON()` options to plug the pre-trained network in to your website.

 # Training